HSG-AIML/GDA/README.md

 ![Overview image](assets/overview_v2.jpg "Method Overview")

 # Background
-As large-scale foundation models become publicly available for different domains efficiently adapting them to individual downstream applications and additional data modalities has turned into a central challenge.
-For example foundation models for geospatial and satellite remote sensing applications are commonly trained on large optical RGB or multi-spectral datasets although data from a wide variety of heterogeneous sensors are available in the remote sensing domain.
-This leads to significant discrepancies between pre-training and downstream target data distributions for many important applications.
-Fine-tuning large foundation models to bridge that gap incurs high computational cost and can be infeasible when target datasets are small.
-In this paper we address the question of how large pre-trained foundational transformer models can be efficiently adapted to downstream remote sensing tasks involving different data modalities or limited dataset size.
-We present a self-supervised adaptation method that boosts downstream linear evaluation accuracy of different foundation models by 4-6% (absolute) across 8 remote sensing datasets while outperforming full fine-tuning when training only 1-2% of the model parameters.
-Our method significantly improves label efficiency and increases few-shot accuracy by 6-10% on different datasets.
+This work proposes a three-step approach to adapt geospatial foundation models to new dataset modalities (see figure above):
+1. Add SLR adapter parameters to the pre-trained foundation model.
+2. Train the adapters via self-supervised masked image modeling on unlabeled data from the target *domain*.
+3. Fine-tune the adapters supervised for the target *task*.

+This codebase includes scripts to train and evaluate different geospatial foundation models on a number of remote sensing datasets.

 # Getting Started
 This codebase provides scripts to add SLR adapters to existing, trained, visual foundation models before fine-tuning them on different downstream tasks.
-To get started, make sure that the trained weights for a visual foundation model are available in the ´checkpoints/´ directory and download a dataset for training.
+To get started, make sure that the trained weights for a visual foundation model are available in the `checkpoints/` directory and download a dataset for training (either via the `torchgeo` library or through the links provided below).
 See below for the models and datasets used in the paper.

 ## Training SLR adapters (Steps 1 + 2)